Filing Workers Compensation Claims in Oregon

 It is best to file your work injury claim as soon as possible and to make sure your employer has reported it to the insurance company.
 Contact our office if you have questions about timely filing a workers' compensation claim.

-If your employer does not cooperate with the work injury claim or refuses to allow you to file the claim, you should contact a work injury attorney for workers' compensation legal advice.
+If your employer does not cooperate with the work injury claim or refuses to allow you to file the claim, you should contact a workers compensation attorney for workers' compensation legal advice.
 Alternatively, you should contact the Oregon State Workers’ Compensation Division at 1-800-452-0288 for assistance.
 You can also ask your doctor’s office to contact the insurance company for you, especially if your doctor is taking you off work.

 Filing workers’ compensation claims is complicated and often requires paperwork from all parties.
 If you have difficulty with the paperwork or do not speak English, our Oregon workers' compensation attorney Philip Garrow can assist you.
 We have experience in Central Oregon cities, including Bend, Redmond, Sisters, La Pine,

 *An interpreter may bill a workers' compensation client for a missed appointment in limited circumstances.

 Medical Treatment - What Are Your Employee Rights?

 If you are hurt on the job, or have pain due to the kind of work you do - a repetitive stress injury, for example - the first stop is to see a medical professional.
 An injured worker does not need to ask permission from his or her employer or supervisor before going to a doctor.
 And the physician you see is your choice, not your employers.
 For the most part, you can see any licensed professional you choose.